Kids Facts About Solar Energy

 I sat down with my kids and talked to them about solar energy being inexpensive, friendly to the environment, and lasts for a very long time.
 Solar energy is crucial to our planet, and the technology needs to become widespread.
-I explained to my kids that they need to know about solar energy because it plays a huge part in the future.
+I told them that they need to know about solar energy because it plays a huge part in the future.

-I decided to bring it up as simple as I could without being too complicated.
-I just needed to know where to look for more information, and figure out how to explain what solar power at a kid’s level of understanding.
+I decided to bring it up as simple as I could without being complicated.
+I just needed to know where to look for more information, and figure out how to explain solar power, at a kid’s level of understanding.

 How Does Solar Energy Work?